Belle van Dorn Harbert

-Belle van Dorn Harbert (born 1860) was an educator and the president of the International Congress of Farm Women.
+Belle van Dorn Harbert (February 29, 1860 – after 1940) was an American educator and the president of the International Congress of Farm Women.

 Personal life

-Belle van Dorn was born in Des Moines, Iowa, where she was educated in public schools.
-In 1898, she married John Harbert.
+Belle van Dorn was born to William van Dorn and Mary Jane Miller in Des Moines, Iowa, where she was educated in public schools.
+In March 1882, she married Isaac Frazier, who died three months later.
+He was found dead in his barn with a gunshot wound to the head; it was undetermined it was a suicide or accident.

+In 1898, she married John Harbert in Denver.
+John and Belle lived in Otero County, Colorado in 1940, where they operated a farm.

 Career

 Educator and education

-She began teaching in Des Moines, Iowa when she was 15 years of age and by 22 she was a principal.
+Harbert began teaching in Des Moines, Iowa when she was 15 years of age and by 22 she was a principal.
 She also attended Drake University.
 She came to Denver, where she continued teaching for ten years.
 Harbert graduated from the University of Denver in 1902.
 Through her education at both universities, she received Bachelor and Master of Arts degrees.

 Fruit farmer

 Using her savings, Harbert began a fruit orchard farm in the Arkansas Valley and it became one of the most productive and profitable farms in Colorado.
 She produced cherries and gooseberries.
 She was able to purchase labor-saving devices, but found than many other farm women did not have modern equipment.
 She began conducting lectures with exhibits about the modern kitchen and cooking demonstrations.
 Due to the interest she received, she established the International Congress of Farm Women.